puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### The Puppet Agent Role

-The agent role is most easily installed using a package manager (See [installing agents](#Installing Agents) below).
+The agent role is most easily installed using a package manager (see [installing agents](#Installing_Agents) below).
 On platforms that do not support remote package repos, the installer script is used.

 This role should be installed on **every node** in your deployment, including the master, database support, and console nodes.
 (When you choose the puppet master, database support, or console roles, the puppet agent role will be installed automatically at the same time.)
 Nodes with the puppet agent role can: